April 17, 2024 kscope

 Programming Theme: Mermaids and Pirates

-Alternative Theme Ideas: Adventure Day, Magic Day
+Alternative Theme Ideas: Adventure Day, Magic Day, Aquarium Day

 Entertainment Package: We invite a mermaid or pirate of your choice for group shows and individual activities.
 Gather everyone around for mermaid story time or a pirate magic show, then bring by individual groups for mermaid glitter tattoos or pirate sword balloon twisting.